voxelbonecloud/headless-docker/README.md

    However by default these three are defined inside the compose file itself so they can be adjusted on a per-headless basis instead of an entire stack.
 This allows you to for example mix and match modded and unmodded servers within the same stack.
 An example of that is [compose-multiple-servers-example.yml](examples/compose-multiple-servers-example.yml).
 If you prefer and this is not required you can move these over to the stack wide variables.

 ## Important notes
+To use ports configured with force_port they must be published in the container too. [compose-forceport-example.yml](examples/compose-forceport-example.yml) shows an example on how to publish ports.

 This image by default stores the Config files and logs in named volumes that persist between container restarts/recreation.
 The cache and database are automatically cleared every restart of the headless or container.
 If you prefer to bind all the locations to a location on the host for easy management then use something like [compose-bindmount-example.yml](examples/compose-bindmount-example.yml)

+By default containers have no resource limits and will consume as much cpu and memory as needed.
+If you would like to set limits refer too [compose-resourcelimits-example.yml](examples/compose-resourcelimits-example.yml)

 ## Enabling Mods